 It’s also a good idea to check to see if your employer has any surveillance video of the accident.
 Sometimes even a small amount of corroborating evidence will go a long way in supporting a workers’ compensation claim.

 If it’s obvious that your job caused your work injury, you probably won’t need to speak with a workers’ compensation lawyer to file a claim.
 Just make sure you promptly notify your employer of your accident and submit all the necessary workers’ comp forms.

-If your employer questions whether your injuries occurred in the course of employment, or your claim is denied, contact a workers’ comp attorney to discuss your injury case.
+If your employer questions whether your injuries occurred in the course of employment, your claim is denied, or you’re the subject of a workers’ comp investigation, contact an attorney to discuss your injury case.

 A skilled lawyer can advise you of your state’s applicable workers’ compensation laws and how they impact your case.

 An attorney can also help you gather important evidence to help show a causal relationship.
 This evidence includes a thorough medical report that provides a causal connection between your work tasks and your injury.

 Most workers’ compensation law firms provide new clients with free consultations.
 A free consultation means you can get your questions answered without spending a dime.

 Don’t let your employer or its insurer deny what’s rightfully yours.
 Talk to a lawyer to get the workers’ compensation benefits that you deserve.

 Find out now with a FREE case review from an attorney…